CodeIR

 How It Works Under the Hood

-This allows models to orient themselves across thousands of entities before expanding only the specific code they need.
+CodeIR compiles a codebase into a hierarchical representation of functionality with three levels: Index, Behavior, and Source.
+This allows models to orient themselves across thousands of entities and understand how they function together before expanding only the specific code they need.

 Index, Behavior, Source